 The locations on this popular circle tour are all “must-see” when in Iceland, and the great part is that they’re all close to the capital area.
 This means you get more time to enjoy the sightseeing locations.

 The first stop is Þingvellir National Park.
 This UNESCO World Heritage Site is where Iceland’s parliament was founded in 930 AD.
-It is also one of the few places you can see the North-American and Eurasian tectonic plates above ground.
+It is also one of the few places to see the North-American and Eurasian tectonic plates above ground.
 They are literally pulling the country apart, and the rift stretches about an inch every year.
 Just so you know, Iceland is the only place where you can see the Mid-Atlantic Ridge above ground (and walk on it).

 The next stop is the Geysir geothermal area.
 The area is named after the now-dormant Geysir and where the word geyser comes from!
 But there’s no need to despair; the geyser Strokkur erupts every five minutes.
 It’s quite the sight!

-The next stop on the list is the beautiful and thundering Gullfoss Waterfall, a three-tiered waterfall that falls into a 64m deep canyon.
+The next stop on the list is the beautiful and thundering Gullfoss Waterfall, a three-tiered waterfall that falls into a 64m-deep canyon.

 If that’s not enough, we will also visit friendly horses in the area, the Efstidalur dairy farm for ice cream and the cows that give their milk for the ice cream.
 We will stop at Laugarvatn geothermal area, not far from Geysir, to learn how to cook rye bread in the grown and Friðheimar Tomato Greenhouse for a nice lunch.
 Please note that lunch is not included in the tour price.